thejsway/thejsway/manuscript/chapter24.md

 * New features added in a backwards-compatible way should increment the `MINOR` digit.
 * Breaking changes should increment the `MAJOR` digit.

-These strict rules exist to facilitate the management of **dependancies** between packages.
+These strict rules exist to facilitate the management of **dependencies** between packages.

-### Dependancies
+### Dependencies

-In the `package.json` file definition, the `dependancies` field is used to declared the external packages needed by the current package.
-Each dependancy is created with the package name followed by a **version range**.
+In the `package.json` file definition, the `dependencies` field is used to declared the external packages needed by the current package.
+Each dependency is created with the package name followed by a **version range**.
 This version range specifies the package versions that are acceptable to use.

 There are many ways to define a version range.
 The most commonly used ones are: